Hubble's Law in Heavy Ion Collisions: Conclusions

-For the transverse directions, almost until the last touch moment, the behavior of the `microscopic' Hubble parameter reflects a `little inflation' -- an analogue of cosmological inflation, but, in our case, with much faster expansion rate.
+For the transverse directions, almost until the last touch moment, the behavior of the ``microscopic'' Hubble parameter reflects a ``little inflation'', an analog of cosmological inflation but, in our case, with a much faster expansion rate.
 The Hubble parameter here grows exponentially with time.
-Some time after separation of the nuclei the Hubble parameter reaches its maximum~(both the position of the maximum and the value of the Hubble parameter there depend on the impact parameter and particle specie, see~Fig.\,\ref{fig::Htransv_linScale}), and then starts to decrease.
-We do not observe the ballistic behavior in transverse directions, just some hints of it at higher impact parameters.
-The obtained values of the Hubble parameter in transverse directions lie in the interval~$0.02 - 0.2$~(fm/$c$)$^{-1}$ after the separation out of the nuclei.
+Some time after the separation of the nuclei, the Hubble parameter reaches its maximum~(both the position of the maximum and the value of the Hubble parameter there depend on the impact parameter and particle species, see~Fig.\,\ref{fig::Htransv_linScale}), and then starts to decrease.
+We do not observe the ballistic behavior in the transverse directions, just some hints of it at higher impact parameters.
+The obtained values of the Hubble parameter in the transverse directions lie in the interval~$0.02 - 0.2$~(fm/$c$)$^{-1}$ after the separation of the nuclei.

 The curl of the velocity field